ALL INFORMATION IF FIRST UPDATED ON THE CALENDARS, AND ON THE FIRST PAGE – ABOUT AND SOON TO COME

 Tanz Fabrik, Berlin Germany April 23-26 all day, Panel Talk Saturday April 27

-SUMMER MELT with Movement Research at St. Marks Church in the Bowery www.movementresearch.org, Dates to be announced
+SUMMER MELT with Movement Research at St. Marks Church in the Bowery www.movementresearch.org, SUMMER MELT took place on ZOOM 2020 and 21

 queensborodancefestival 2018, photo Nicole Cordero